 Hays County acquired Jacobs Well and the surrounding area, allowing for the creation of JWNA - Jacobs Well Natural Area.
 Swimming is available May through September, reservations are necessary.
 It's always a good idea to call first (512-214-4593) since heavy rains and other natural events may temporarily close swimming access.
 (Click here for more about JWNA.)

-Private access, through private camps or private property with landowner permission, can be another way to enjoy the water.
 If a landowner says "yes," naturally you'd remember to treat the property as your own.
 It goes without saying that under no circumstances should fires be built, trash left behind, or unsanitary waste management be practiced.
 Respect for wildlife is, we hope, a given.

 If you're a bit dazed and confused at this point concerning what the law specifically states about river access in Texas, you're certainly not alone.
 For information about navigability definitions and access, click here to view a good resource of information (Overview of Texas Stream Navigation Law).
 For instance, consider this brief excerpt from this document: